Developing the MPK Application

 - Update the

-id This creates a mapping of our plugin directory to a unique ID recognizable by the
+.project/pluginsInfo.jsonwith the path to the new plugin along with a new generateduuidgenid This creates a mapping of our plugin directory to a unique ID recognizable by the

-mpk create
+mpk createframework

 - Update the